Home Photographs Photo Classes Order/Prices Guest book Contact Sponsorship Offerings About Seewald Misc & Links

 While on our trip to the hospital the driver was not sure if he could stop at a light in time and slammed on the brakes, throwing the lady paramedic on top of me.

-While on our trip to the hospital (no siren, we did not seem that hurt) the driver was not sure if he could get through one of the lights in time and slammed on the brakes, throwing the lady paramedic on top of me.
-Then she realizes, when we were half way there, that she had forgotten her medical bag back at the scene and said we had to go back to get it!!?
+Then she realized, half way there, that she had forgotten her medical bag back at the scene and caleld out to the driver that we had to go back to get it!!?
 She had been real gung-ho when she arrived and was way too excited, explaining to all, and to no one in particular, that it was her first traffic accident.
 (It was our first too, and hopefully our last.
 We met people later on that said they had witnessed it from the gas station there and could not soundly sleep for days afterwards.)

-At the hospital, as the regular emergency entrance was being remodeled, we were unfortunately unloaded and then ushered over a rough brick flooring at a temporary entrance designed only for looks.
+At the hospital, as the regular emergency entrance was being remodeled, we were unfortunately unloaded, and then ushered, over a rough brick flooring at a temporary entrance designed only for looks.
 It was beginning to look like one of those days; if we did not have bad luck we would have had no luck at all.
 The rough bouncing, while on the hard stretcher boards, was another insult to injury, no pun intended.

 "the doctors told us we would both need chiropractic care for the rest of our lives!"